 The barry around the Rue de la Balme – the main road of the village – played host to merchants, weavers and basket makers.

-From the French Revolution until the mid-19th century, the trade, fishing, agriculture, hemp culture building industries were prosperous thanks to Beynac’s central position in the Dordogne Valley.
+From the French Revolution until the mid-19th century, the village enjoyed a prosperous trade.
+Fishing, agriculture, hemp culture building industries benefited from the village’s central position in the Dordogne Valley.

 Towering on a limestone crag 150 metres above the Dordogne River, the impregnable and austere Beynac Castle stands as one of the most important castles in the region.
 This strategic position on the plateau atop the cliff had a direct influence on the castle’s defence architecture.

-It is believed that the plateau of Beynac Castle was first inhabited during the Bronze Age.
+It is believed that the plateau of the castle was first inhabited during the Bronze Age.
 After the Barbarian Invasions and the Vikings attacks, the feudality reorganised itself during 10th century.
 Hélie, the first lord of Beynac known to us, set up a castrum on the rock spur in the year 1050.

-The first unquestionable mention of the castle dates back to 1115 when Maynard de Beynac undertook the building of a mighty fortress around the former keep on the plateau.
+The first unquestionable mention of the castle dates back to 1115.
+That year, Maynard de Beynac undertook the building of a mighty fortress around the former keep on the plateau.
 In 1194, Adhémar de Beynac returned from the Crusades and died without direct descendants.

-This inspired Richard the Lionheart, with his title of Duke of Aquitaine (and direct suzerain), to claim the stronghold and, having succeeded in doing so, entrusted it to his lieutenant Mercadier.
-The latter was feared throughout the region as a result of his mobs which pillaged the villages of Périgord on behalf on the English.
-When Richard the Lionheart died in the battle of Châlus in March 1199, Mercadier entered the service of John Lackland, and ravaged Gascony and the city of Angers.
+This inspired Richard the Lionheart, with his title of Duke of Aquitaine (and direct suzerain), to claim the stronghold.
+Having succeeded in doing so, he entrusted the fortress to his lieutenant Mercadier.
+The latter was feared throughout the region.
+His mobs pillaged the villages of Périgord on behalf of the English.
+When Richard the Lionheart died in the battle of Châlus in March 1199, Mercadier entered the service of John Lackland.
+He then ravaged Gascony and the city of Angers.

-On Easter Monday, 10th April 1200, Mercadier was assassinated whilst paying homage to Eleanor of Aquitaine in Bordeaux by Brandin, a rival mercenary in the service of the King of England.
+On Easter Monday, 10th April 1200, Mercadier was assassinated whilst paying homage to Eleanor of Aquitaine in Bordeaux.
+The assassin, Brandin, was a rival mercenary in the service of the King of England.
 From that year onwards, Beynac Castle came back into the Beynacs’ possession.

-In 1214, Catholic knight Simon de Montfort led his Albigensian crusade in Périgord, chasing everyone who supported Catharism.
-The friendship shared between the lords of Beynac and Raymond, Count of Toulouse (and great protector of Catharism) incurred Simon de Montfort’s anger, who then conquered the castle and dismantled its defences.
-But the Lord of Beynac managed to keep his fief, and took the opportunity to rebuild it into an even mightier fortress.
-In his 13th century chronicles of the Albigensian Crusade, Cistercian monk Peter of Vaux de Cernay referred to Beynac Castle as “Satan’s Arch”, which gives an idea of the powerful and fearful reputation of the Lords of Beynac in Périgord.
+In 1214, Catholic knight Simon de Montfort led his Albigensian crusade in Périgord.
+There, he chased everyone who supported Catharism.
+The friendship shared between the lords of Beynac and Raymond, Count of Toulouse (and great protector of Catharism) incurred Simon de Montfort’s anger.
+He then conquered the castle and dismantled its defences.
+But the Lord of Beynac managed to keep his fief.
+He took the opportunity to rebuild it into an even mightier fortress.
+In his 13th century chronicles of the Albigensian Crusade, Cistercian monk Peter of Vaux de Cernay referred to Beynac Castle as “Satan’s Arch”.
+This gives an idea of the powerful and fearful reputation of the Lords of Beynac.

-In 1259, the Treaty of Paris stipulated that Louis IX of France must yield Périgord to the English King Henri III; thus Beynac became English.
+In 1259, the Treaty of Paris stipulated that Louis IX of France had to yield Périgord to the English King Henri III.
+Thus Beynac became English.

-But when Philip VI of Valois became King of France in 1328, his first action was to confiscate Guyenne (including Beynac and Périgord) from the King of England.
-The Treaty of Brétigny in 1360 reversed the situation and France once again ceded Guyenne to England… until 1368 when the French changed their minds and decided to keep Beynac for good!
+In 1328 Philip VI of Valois became King of France.
+His first action was to confiscate Guyenne (including Beynac and Périgord) from the King of England.
+The Treaty of Brétigny in 1360 reversed the situation and France once again ceded Guyenne to England… Until 1368 when the French changed their minds and decided to keep Beynac for good!

-In 1370, the sole heiress of Beynac, a three year-old girl was promised for marriage to her uncle, Pons de Commarque, who drove the English out of the Sarlat region and became the most powerful lord in all Périgord.
+In 1370, the sole heiress of Beynac was a three year-old girl.
+She was promised for marriage to her uncle, Pons de Commarque.
+The man was knowns to have driven the English out of the Sarlat region.
+By his marriage, he became the most powerful lord in all Périgord.

-Located on the shores of the Dordogne River which marked the border between the French and English territories, Beynac Castle and Marqueyssac Castle were closely observing those of Castelnaud and Fayrac.
+The castle was built in a strategic location dominating the Dordogne valley.
+In fact, the Dordogne river then marked the border between the French and English territories.
+Beynac Castle and Marqueyssac Castle were closely observing those of Castelnaud and Fayrac (on the English side).

 Beyond the conflict between two kingdoms, the rival lords of Beynac and Castelnaud were also fighting each other to attempt to affirm their own power over Périgord.
-When the King of France, Charles VII, successfully besieged Castelnaud in 1442 with the help of Pons de Beynac, the fief of Beynac was granted the seat of one of the four baronies of Périgord.
-In the aftermath of the Hundred Years’ War, the valley rediscovered peace but was unfortunately all but ruined by this stage.
+In 1442 the King of France Charles VII, successfully besieged Castelnaud with the help of Pons de Beynac.
+Consequently the fief of Beynac was granted the seat of one of the four baronies of Périgord.
+In the aftermath of the Hundred Years’ War, the valley rediscovered peace.
+But the territory was unfortunately all but ruined by this stage.
 The rebuilding process started in line with the birth of the Renaissance in France.

 Barons by the end of the 15th century, the Beynacs were heavily involved in the political and military future of Périgord.

 The Wars of Religion seriously reduced the prosperity of Beynac.
-The region also suffered from several peasant revolts (les croquants) while the parish church, Saint Jacques was burnt down.
+The region also suffered from several peasant revolts (les croquants).
+The parish church, Saint Jacques was burnt down.

 At the beginning of the 17th century, the King rewarded Beynac by elevating the Lords to the rank of Marquis.
-Isaac de Beynac (died in 1687) became involved in the Rohan Wars and then supported the Prince of Condé during the Fronde.
+Isaac de Beynac (died in 1687) became involved in the Rohan Wars.
+He then supported the Prince of Condé during the Fronde.

-In 1753, the last male heir of Beynac died, and his lands came into the possession of Christophe de Beaumont, who married the daughter, Marie-Claude de Beynac on the 10th March 1761.
-The Beaumonts abandoned Beynac Castle until the end of the 19th century when they returned to reside in the castle once again.
+In 1753, the last male heir of Beynac died.
+His lands came into the possession of Christophe de Beaumont, who married the daughter, Marie-Claude de Beynac on the 10th March 1761.
+The Beaumonts abandoned Beynac Castle.
+In the end of the 19th century they came back to reside in the castle.

-The renovations they started drove them into bankruptcy and, despite being listed as an historical monument, the castle was purchased by a private individual in 1961.
-Since then, Beynac Castle has undergone restoration work, which is planned to continue until 2030, in an attempt to return it to the way it was during the Middle-Ages.
+The renovations they started drove them into bankruptcy.
+And despite being listed as an historical monument, the castle was purchased by a private individual in 1961.
+Since then, Beynac Castle has undergone restoration work.
+This is planned to continue until 2030, in an attempt to return it to the way it was during the Middle-Ages.

 Visit of Beynac Castle